Meet the Parents

 He grins at her.
 "It is all very well for you, Grizzie," he says.
 "I do not have many opportunities to get off the leash."

 Griselda grins back.
-"I know that," she says, "and that is why I am not more mad at you for getting drunk.
-But you really ought to go to bed."
+"I know that," she says, "and that is why I am not really mad at you for getting drunk.
+But you ought to go to bed."

 "Okay, okay," he says, levering himself up and staggering somewhat.
 "Hey, Flissie!" he bellows all of a sudden, and Felissa startles and looks at him from where she is still gabbing with Hanufa.